 - The wonderful side dish to any meal, especially to high-fat meals like eisbein.
 Just like the Germans eat sauerkraut with the latter.

 - Delicious on any sliders.
-Absolutely extra specially delicious on pork sliders.
+Absolutely extra specially delicious on lamb sliders.

 - 400g (1lb) red onion